Should I submit an Administrative Review or should I try to submit a new immigration application?

 We advise that you always challenge any refusal on the basis of credibility, using false documents or making a false representation.
 Left unchallenged, these types of decisions can have very serious consequences for future immigration applications.
 We recommend that you seek specialist help when challenging this type of decision.
-See the section of this guide “Where can I get further information and assistance?”.
+See the section of this guide “Where can I get further information and help?”.

 Your refusal notice includes instructions and your deadline for applying for an administrative review.

 The Home Office service standard for deciding an Administrative Review is 28 calendar days.
-The most recent available statistics (Bolt, 2016, p.
-47) show that the Home Office meet this standard for

 If you are a new student, you will need to contact Admissions (email@example.com).